 The settlement, whose dollar amounts have not been disclosed, was negotiated with RPX, a San Francisco firm that acquires patent rights for corporate clients to help them avoid lawsuits.
 RPX will pay BU a licensing fee for the patents, which will be available to all RPX members.
 About a dozen firms that aren’t RPX members remain in litigation with the University.

-The suits, filed last year, involved the use of gallium nitride thin films, patented in the 1990s by Theodore Moustakas, (ECE, MSE).
+The suits, filed last year, involved the use of gallium nitride thin films, patented in the 1990s by Professor Theodore Moustakas (ECE, MSE).
 The films facilitate the production of high-quality blue LEDs, which are used in an array of electronics products, from flat-panel displays on handheld devices to televisions and general lighting.
 Many popular consumer products incorporate the technology, the University says, including the iPhone 5, the iPad, and the Kindle Paperwhite 6”.

-Vinit Nijhawan, managing director of BU’s Office of Technology Development, says the settlement “acknowledges Ted’s patent as being a key part of the blue LED industry, which is estimated at about $11 billion annually.
+Vinit Nijhawan, managing director of BU’s Office of Technology Development, said the settlement “acknowledges Ted’s patent as being a key part of the blue LED industry, which is estimated at about $11 billion annually.

-BU says it sued the companies to safeguard the research and invention of one of its faculty members.
+BU said it sued the companies to safeguard the research and invention of one of its faculty members.
 “We’re protecting our intellectual property,” Provost Jean Morrison said when the suits were announced last year.
 “The creation of new knowledge is fundamental to our mission.
 Ted Moustakas created a process that significantly improves the performance of these products.
 It’s incredibly important for a university to defend its intellectual property.”

 Before filing the lawsuit, the University retained a law firm specializing in intellectual property.
 Nijhawan says the law firm hired independent experts, who confirmed BU’s suspicions of patent infringement.
-The University tried to negotiate licensing royalties with several product manufacturers, but was rebuffed, leading to the suits, Nijhawan says.
+The University tried to negotiate licensing royalties with several product manufacturers, but was rebuffed, leading to the suits, Nijhawan said.

-“Our faculty are increasingly working with industry and finding practical applications for their work,” says Gloria Waters, vice president and associate provost for research.
+“Our faculty are increasingly working with industry and finding practical applications for their work,” said Gloria Waters, vice president and associate provost for research.
 “We will protect their intellectual property as they do so.”